All Products

 aggregation

-In specific scenarios, you may focus only on the aggregated values.
+In specific scenarios, you may require only the aggregated values.
 The aggregation mechanism can aggregate data that has the same primary key based on the specified aggregate function.
 You must use fields.<field-name>.aggregate-function to specify an aggregate function for each column that is not the primary key.
 If you do not specify an aggregate function for a column that is not the primary key, the column uses the last_non_null_value aggregate function by default.
-The following sample code provides an example.
+The following sample code provides an example on how to create an Apache Paimon table by using the aggregation mechanism:

 CREATE TABLE MyTable (